mihanizator/developer-site/getting-started.md

 ### Adding your Domain

-Exogress allows to create a subdomain under the `your_account.exg.link` or to add your own domain.
+Exogress allows to create a subdomain under the `<your_account>.exg.link` or to add your own domain.

-Visit `Domain` section in the sidebar, click `Add Domain in `your_account.exg.link`` and enter desired hostname under your fourth-level domain, then click `Save`.
+Visit `Domain` section in the sidebar, click `Add Domain in `<your_account>.exg.link`` and enter desired third-level domain, then click `Save`.
 Exogress will take care of issuing TLS certificates for you.
 Wait for the certificate status to become `ready` as you won't be able to use the service until that.

 To add your own domain, navigate to the "Custom domains" tab and click `Add Custom Domain`.
-There, provide your custom domain name and strict transport security expiration period in seconds (recommended is 31536000).
+There, provide your custom domain name, add a CNAME record to your domain's DNS records and finally, provide a strict transport security expiration period in seconds: recommended value is 31536000.
+Make sure the DNS records are propagated before proceeding.
-You can create and delete Mount Points at any time.

 ### Adding Mount Point

 Mount points live inside your projects, it's a core entity that connects your Exofiles with your domains.
 The benefit of mount points is that you don't link your Exofile configuration directly with domains, so that you may use the same Exofiles under different accounts, and different domain names.

 Once you've registered, a `default` Mount Point is created in the project page.
 Choose your domain from the select box it will be linked to and click `Save Mapping`.
+You can create and delete Mount Points at any time.

 ### Spawning Exogress Client